 Why is Alfa Lift exceptional?

-The vessel’s capabilities match the future requirements of the offshore wind industry, allowing her to transport and install up to 10 x 1,500t ultra-large jacket foundations or 11 x 2,000t XXL monopiles plus transition pieces for the largest anticipated Wind Turbine Generators.
-The vessel is currently under construction at the CMHI yard, China, and is planned for delivery in 2021/2022.
-OHT has options for up to three additional units of the same design at the yard.
+The vessel's capabilities match the future requirements of the offshore wind industry, allowing her to transport and install up to 10 x 1,500t ultra-large jacket foundations or 11 x 2,000t XXL monopiles plus transition pieces for the largest anticipated Wind Turbine Generators.
+The vessel is currently under construction at the CMHI yard, China.

-Other vessels that Ulstein has recently developed for the offshore renewable or walk-to-work markets, include the heavy lift vessel Stella Synergy for Jumbo, Kasteelborg for Wagenborg, and the Van Oord subsea rock installation vessel Bravenes.
-In addition comes several SOVs contracted by, or currently operating for, Bernhard Schulte Offshore, Acta Marine and Seaway 7.
-Ulstein is also currently building the cable laying vessel Nexans Aurora.
+Ulstein has recently developed other vessels for the offshore renewable markets including the heavy lift vessel Stella Synergy for Jumbo, a rock installation vessel for GLDD and the Van Oord subsea rock installation vessel Bravenes.
+In addition comes several SOVs contracted by, or currently operating for BS Offshore, Acta Marine, Seaway 7 and Shanghai Electric.
+A recent Ulstein Verft new build is the cable-laying vessel Nexans Aurora.
 Our first TWIN X-STERN® design will be effectuated through Acta Marine and includes methanol-fuelling.